Imagine ending a tiring day with a relaxing spa right at home!

 1. Safety

 When choosing a hot tub design and the area for installation, ask yourself if it’ll be safe to get into the tub, especially since you’ll be barefoot.
 We recommend opting for something with shorter edges installed in-ground.
-A hot tub with a locking cover and automatic shut-off will enhance its safety.
+A hot tub with a locking cover and automatic shut-off will enhance its safety and lower health risks and injuries.

 2. Privacy